mesosphere-backup/dcos-cassandra-service/README.md

 ### Installation Plan

 When the DC/OS Cassandra service is initially installed it will generate an installation plan as shown below.
 You can view, pause, and resume installation via the REST API.
-If you are using the Enterprise Edition of DC/OS with authentication enabled you will need to [pass your HTTP API token to the DC/OS endpoint](https://dcos.io/docs/1.8/administration/id-and-access-mgt/auth-api/#passing-your-http-api-token-to-dc-os-endpoints).
+See [REST API authentication][#rest-auth] for information on how this request must be authenticated.

 ```
 {